Life cycle ritual: Psychological impact

 Possessing religious and cultural significance, rituals and ceremonies are noted to provide one with a sense of belonging and a deeper meaning and the understanding of their being.
-This applied to ones position as an individual, a follower of a certain belief and a member of society.
+This applies to one's position as an individual, a follower of a certain belief and a member of society.
 It also fosters personal and family identity, providing a means by which one can possess a feeling of belonging.
 Life cycle rites also help individuals in becoming more aware, understanding and accepting of the inevitable changes in life, reducing a feeling of the possible isolation or unfamiliarity.
 They channel feelings of togetherness and inclusion for the closed ones of the involved individual as well.

 Transitional rituals and rites of passage have profound implications on the development of the individual psyche.
 The decline of such initiation rites among males in today's technology and intellect driven world has been associated with a loss of identification with the male group as a whole and a lack of perceived masculinity among modern men, leading to feelings of anxiety, inadequacy and overall impotence and anger management issues.

 Conversely, extremely severe initiation rituals have been found to induce a sense of cognitive dissonance within the psyche of the initiate.
 Individuals who undergo severe rites before joining a specific group tend to find that group more attractive due to a perceived pride and justification of effort.
 This fosters an inbuilt belief of superiority, as well as dissociation from personal ideals, which transform into those adopted by the group as a whole.

 Rituals and ceremonies also effectively reinforce the changes corresponding to the developmental stages that they signify.
-A baby's identity for its family and community after birth, reminding an individual of their newly adopted responsibilities and expectations upon reaching adolescence, officiating a couples love by transforming them from lovers to committed partners in a marriage, and the preparation of a persons body as per cultural or religious standards after their death are all examples of such reflection.
+A baby's identity for its family and community after birth, reminding an individual of their newly adopted responsibilities and expectations upon reaching adolescence, officiating a couple's love by transforming them from lovers to committed partners in a marriage, and the preparation of a person's body as per cultural or religious standards after their death are all examples of such reflection.

-Overall, the performance of rituals as part of an overall cultural identity has been found to be associated with an increased feeling of association with other members of the same group, thereby creating a sense of ‘collective unity’.
+Overall, the performance of rituals as part of an overall cultural identity has been found to be associated with an increased feeling of association with other members of the same group, thereby creating a sense of collective unity.
 In addition to that, rituals have also been found to be a way for individuals to familiarize themselves with social norms, some suggesting that the primary purpose of any ritual is to impart that informal learning to the individual and to increase his or her social awareness.